 So you want to be a web designer?
 Great!
 But how do you learn the basics, and turn your designs into functional websites?

-Along with these fundamental web design skills, you’ll learn about SEO — with lessons explaining how organic and paid searches work, setting up Google analytics, and optimizing your website for search engines.
+Along with these fundamental web design skills, you’ll also learn about SEO: how organic and paid searches work, how to set up Google Analytics, and how to optimize your website for search engines.

 2. Creating a Clean & Simple Website with Webflow

 Jan Losert, a talented Czech designer, has put together a comprehensive online web design course with Creating a Clean & Simple Website with Webflow.